Skip to main content

 In many ways, Codezero works like a Virtual Private Network (VPN).
 Unlike a VPN however, Codezero only handles traffic related to services in a Teamspace.
 If you wish to operate a VPN while using Codezero, this guide will walk you through ensuring both coexist without interfering with each other.

 In a VPN setup, the integration of a Domain Name System (DNS) is not strictly necessary but is commonly implemented to enhance functionality and user experience.
-Codezero needs to be able to create Virtual Interfaces for services running in the Teamspace and register DNS records for these interfaces.
+Codezero needs to be able to create Virtual Interfaces for services running in the Teamspace and maintain entries in the /etc/hosts for these interfaces.

-Codezero has two Resolver implementations, one which is a full fledged in-memory Split DNS and another that is a Hosts resolver that modifies local resolver files.
-If your VPN comes with a DNS, and most do for privacy reasons, you many not have to do anything as the Hosts Resolver is now the default resolver mechanism for Codezero.
+If your VPN comes with a DNS, and most do for privacy reasons, you many not have to do anything as Codezero modifies the /etc/hosts file.
 This guide is here so administrators can ensure Codezero is not interfering with the VPN and that the VPN is in-turn not interfering with Codezero.

 If you look at your /etc/hosts/ file, you will see entries between the following markers